Card Comparisons

 The Amex Gold is the best grocery card for points maximizers spending under $600/month.
 The Blue Cash Preferred challenges it above that threshold for households who prefer cash back.

-Travel rewards cards promise the world, but the right pick depends entirely on how you actually travel.
-A card that's worth $1,000 a year to a road warrior can be a money-loser for someone who flies twice a year.
-We broke down three traveler profiles and matched each one to the card that delivers the most value for their habits.
+The right travel card depends on how often you actually fly.
+We broke down three traveler profiles โ€” casual (2โ€“4 trips/yr), frequent flyer, and simplicity-seeker โ€” and matched each to the card that delivers the most value for their habits.

 Winner